 You have a choice of several repayment plans that are designed to meet the different needs of individual borrowers.
 The amount you pay and the length of time to repay your loans will vary depending on the repayment plan you choose.
 Go to Repayment Plans and Calculators for more information about the various repayment plans and to calculate your estimated repayment amount under each of the different plans.

-If you have specific questions about repaying FFEL, Direct, or Perkins Loans, contact your loan servicer.
+If you have specific questions about repaying FFEL, or Direct, Loans, contact your loan servicer.
 In the case of Perkins Loans, your servicer will be the school that made the loan.
-If you don't know who your loan servicer is, go to www.nslds.ed.gov to find out.
+If you don’t know who your loan servicer is, go to www.nslds.ed.gov to find out.

 Loan Interest Rates

-Click here to find interest rates for Direct and FFEL Program Loans.
+Click here to find interest rates for Direct and/or FFEL Program Loans.